olgadoronina/olgadoronina.github.io/content/home/talks.md

 # This section displays recent talks from `content/talk/`.

-widget = "pages"  # Do not modify this line! active = false  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+widget = "pages"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Conference Presentations" subtitle = "Recent & Upcoming Talks"
-subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 3

   # Choose how many pages you would like to offset by
   offset = 0